vercel/next.js/errors/amp-export-validation.md

 During export we validate AMP pages using [amphtml-validator](https://www.npmjs.com/package/amphtml-validator).
 Errors received from the validator will fail the export.

-Validation errors mean your page is not valid AMP HTML and will not be [indexed by AMP Caches](https://www.ampproject.org/docs/fundamentals/how_cached).
+Validation errors will cause pages to not be [indexed by AMP Caches](https://www.ampproject.org/docs/fundamentals/how_cached).

 #### Possible Ways to Fix It